grafana/agent/docs/flow/reference/components/remote.s3.md

 The most common use of `remote.s3` is to load secrets from files.

-Multiple `remote.s3` components can be specified by giving them different name labels.
+Multiple `remote.s3` components can be specified using different name labels.
 By default, [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) are used to authenticate against S3.
 The `key` and `secret` arguments inside `client_options` blocks can be used to provide custom authentication.

 > **NOTE**: Other S3-compatible systems can be read  with `remote.s3` but may require specific